Skip to main content

 }

-This code shows off a few features of Terragrunt:
+This code highlights several key features of Terragrunt:

-• The generate block creates a file called backend.tf that will be created alongside the other *.tf files for the module that Terragrunt is operating on.
-This effectively adds a dynamically generated backend configuration to the module.
+• Dynamic Backend Configuration: The generate block creates a file named backend.tf, which is placed alongside the other *.tf files for the module being processed by Terragrunt.
+This approach dynamically adds a backend configuration to the module without requiring manual intervention.

-• Terragrunt has a set of built-in functions, like find_in_parent_folders(), read_terragrunt_config(), and get_terragrunt_dir().
-These functions are used to obtain values need to configure the backend.
+• Terragrunt Built-in Functions: Terragrunt includes a robust set of built-in functions like find_in_parent_folders(), read_terragrunt_config(), and get_terragrunt_dir().
+These functions allow you to extract values dynamically, simplifying backend configuration.

-• Terragrunt can also use all of the native Terraform functions.
-In the configuration above, we’re using split() and reverse() to obtain the leaf directory name (such as sqs) that is used as the workspace suffix.
+• Native Terraform Functions: Terragrunt seamlessly integrates with Terraform's native functions.
+In this example, the configuration uses split() and reverse() to parse the directory structure and extract the leaf directory name (e.g., sqs) for use as the workspace suffix.

-This configuration is at the root of the Terragrunt configuration tree so that it can be reused across each module, reducing code duplication.
-Note the use of get_terragrunt_dir() to obtain the workspace name.
-This function retrieves the current Terragrunt directory.
-If you run terragrunt apply from the sqs module, the value returned by get_terragrunt_dir() will be the fully qualified filesystem path to the sqs subdirectory.
-Although the function is in the root terragrunt.hcl, it runs in the context of the directory where terragrunt is invoked.
+• Contextual Execution: The get_terragrunt_dir() function dynamically retrieves the current Terragrunt directory.
+For instance, if you execute terragrunt apply from the sqs module, the function resolves to the fully qualified filesystem path of the sqs subdirectory.
+Although the function is defined in the root terragrunt.hcl, it adapts to the context in which terragrunt is invoked, ensuring flexibility and accuracy.

 Creating a workspace and setting provider credentials

-By default, if you configure the remote backend for a workspace that doesn’t yet exist, TFC will automatically create one when you run terraform init.
-This is known as implicit workspace creation.
-Once the workspace exists, your Terraform code will need API credentials to interface with the cloud provider.
+Terraform Cloud (TFC) will automatically create the workspace during terraform init when configuring a remote backend for a workspace that doesn't yet exist.
+This process is called implicit workspace creation.
+After TFC creates this workspace, your Terraform code will require API credentials to interact with the cloud provider.

-1. Create all the workspaces manually in advance, and set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in each workspace, as described in Configure credentials and variables.
+1. Manual Workspace Creation and Credential Configuration: Create all required workspaces manually in advance.
+Then, set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables for each workspace.
+Detailed steps are in Configure credentials and variables.

 Setting variables

-In typical Terragrunt usage, variables are passed to Terraform using the inputs attribute.
-Anything defined in the inputs will be passed to Terraform using the environment variable mechanism.
-However, this mechanism is not supported by TFC.
-Instead, you can generate a *.auto.tfvars file containing the inputs.
+In standard Terragrunt usage, variables are passed to Terraform through the inputs attribute.
+Variables defined in inputs are typically passed to Terraform using the environment variable mechanism.
+However, Terraform Cloud (TFC) does not support this approach.
+Instead, you can create a *.auto.tfvars file to provide the required inputs.

 caution